We Share Our Matters

 Rick Monture is a member of the Mohawk nation, Turtle clan, from Six Nations of the Grand River Territory.
 He is also the Director of the Indigenous Studies Program at McMaster University.

-- We Share Our Matters: Two Centuries of Writing and Resistance at Six Nations of the Grand River
+The Intersections of History, Literature, and Politics at Six Nations of the Grand River